ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 categories = ["blog"]
 +++

 I once read a blog post about the capabilities model in WASM, and specifically the idea that you can, when calling another module, give that module some subset of the capabilities you have.
-The idea being that if I'm, say, calling a function in a compression library, it doesn't need to be able to make network calls[^xz].
+The idea being that if I'm, say, calling a function in a compression library, that function doesn't need to be able to talk on the network[^xz].
 I was looking for a project to do to get back into OS-level programming (my job for the past few years has been very much the opposite of that) and thought it would be fun to try to implement something similar with binaries in Linux.
 The first part of that project is what this post is about.

 If you just want to see the code, it's on [github](https://github.com/ian-fox/crabtrap)!